History of Sex in Cinema:

-It opened with the aftermath of a love scene in a humid southern city, in which a naked female partner dressed as she told horny Florida attorney Ned Racine (William Hurt): "My God, it's hot.
-I stepped out of the shower and started sweating again."
+It opened with the aftermath of a love scene in a humid southern city, in which a naked female partner dressed as she told horny Florida attorney Ned Racine (William Hurt):

 The naive lawyer was soon ensnared by another sultry, alluring, cheating, husky-voiced femme fatale Matty Walker (Kathleen Turner) upon their first meeting at an outdoor beachside concert.
 After she told him that she was married, he persisted - and she complimented him:

 Later when they met at the only bar in the small town of Pinehaven, she told him: "Some men, once they get a whiff of it, they trail you like a hound."
 He claimed: "I'm not that eager."
 When she said her temperature was normally high, he quipped: "Maybe you need a tune-up," to which she answered: "Don't tell me.
 You have just the right tool."
 She warned him: "You're going to be disappointed," but he didn't take the hint.
 He was enthralled by her mode of dress (a braless, open blouse and bright red skirt) but told her: "Maybe you shouldn't dress like that...Then you shouldn't wear that body."